H.R. 6, the SUPPORT for Patients and Communities Act

 H.R.
 6, the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act, is a bipartisan bill that will help in our overall efforts to combat the opioid crisis by advancing treatment and recovery initiatives, improving prevention, protecting our communities, and bolstering our efforts to fight deadly illicit synthetic drugs like fentanyl.

 On June 22, 2018, the House passed H.R.
 6 by a vote of 396 to 14 .
 On September 17, the Senate passed an amended version of H.R.
 6 by a vote of 99-1.
 On September 28, the House passed a final bipartisan, bicameral agreement on H.R.
 6 by a vote of 393 to 8.
 On October 3, the Senate passed the final version of H.R.
 6 by a vote of 98-1.
-The final bill now moves to the president’s desk.
+The final bill was signed into law by President Trump on October 24, 2018.